 Nuclear Fusion

 Nuclear fusion is a process in which two light atomic nuclei combine to form a heavier nucleus, releasing a significant amount of energy.
 This reaction powers stars, including the Sun, where hydrogen nuclei fuse to create helium.
 Fusion has the potential to provide a nearly limitless and clean energy source on Earth, as it produces minimal radioactive waste compared to nuclear fission.
-Research into controlled fusion for energy production is ongoing, with projects like ITER aiming to achieve sustainable fusion reactions.
+Research into controlled fusion for energy production includes projects like ITER and various inertial confinement methods.
+Despite its promise, achieving practical and sustained fusion energy remains a significant scientific and engineering challenge.

 For more information, visit the Wikipedia entry on Nuclear Fusion.